miniven/iterity/README.md

 The `pipe` method is the heart of the container.
 It allows us to create a composition of functions that determine the behavior of the iterator.
 With its help, it is easy to describe the chain of transformations and predict what values we will deal with.

+The `Reversible` class is a container for an iterator that can be iterated in reverse order.

 ## 🥁 Installation and usage

 Using NPM: